-There is a 3D simulation in which Wallace appears at his trial at Westminster Hall, telling his own story prior to his brutal execution in London.
-On one of the levels inside the Monument there is also a Diorama – an illustration of the geographical layout around the monument marked with important local landmarks and historical battlefields.
+There is a 3D simulation in which Wallace appears at his trial at Westminster Hall, telling his own story before his brutal execution in London.
+On one of the levels inside the Monument, there is also a Diorama - an illustration of the geographical layout around the monument marked with important local landmarks and historical battlefields.
 The third floor of the monument contains the 'Building the Monument' Exhibition.

-A number of artifacts believed to have belonged to William Wallace are on display inside the monument, these include the Wallace Sword, a double-handed antique claymore measuring 1.63-metre (5 feet, 4 inches) long and weighing almost three kilograms, purported to have belonged to the Scottish freedom fighter.
-Byits size, it has been estimated that to be able to wield the sword William Wallace must have stood more than six feet six inches tall.
+Several artefacts believed to have belonged to William Wallace are on display inside the monument, these include the Wallace Sword, a double-handed antique claymore measuring 1.63-metre (5 feet, 4 inches) long and weighing almost three kilograms, purported to have belonged to the Scottish freedom fighter.
+By its size, it has been estimated that to be able to wield the sword William Wallace must have stood more than six feet six inches tall.